softdevteam/krun/README.md

 We also recommend that for 'real' benchmarking you turn on the `--hardware-reboots` switch to restart physical hardware before each benchmark execution.

 You will also need to ensure that Krun is restarted once the machine has rebooted.
-Depending on your OS, this might best be done by inserting a line into `/etc/rc.local` (that line should also pass in the `--hardware-reboots` switch to Krun).
-This will suppress some emails that Krun sends out.

-The `krun/etc` directory contains example `rc.local` files for some Linux distributions and OpenBSD, which go with the examples here.
+The `etc/` directory contains example `/etc/rc.local` files for the platforms supported by Krun.

 ## Unit Tests